 Simply put, since that day in 1619, when twenty Africans from Angola were brought as slaves to Jamestown, Virginia, America has always been an African American country.
-The 1619 Project makes the point that there is not a business, institution, or individual in this nation that would have thrived without the economic backbone of slavery at our beginning.
-Whatever exceptionalism we claim today can only be thought of within the context of chattel slavery and the immense wealth it engendered for this country and the standard of living most white people have come not only to enjoy but to expect.
+Carroll’s Hundred like The 1619 Project makes the point that there is not a business, institution, or individual in this nation that would have thrived without the economic backbone of slavery at our beginning.
+Whatever exceptionalism we claim today can only be thought of within the context of chattel slavery and the immense wealth it generated for this country and the standard of living most white people have come not only to enjoy but to expect.

-I personally do not believe that European American white people are inherently more mean- spirited than any other ethnic group.
+I personally do not believe that European American white people are inherently more mean-spirited than any other ethnic group.
 But, we have been enthralled by the inspirational vision of our founding mythology.
 In and of itself, it is truly inspirational.
-The noble intentions of the founding fathers notwithstanding, the hypocrisy of their slaveholding led them to embed a kind of magical thinking in the Declaration of Independence and the Constitution.
+The noble intentions of the founding fathers notwithstanding, the hypocrisy of their slaveholding led them to embed a kind of magical thinking within the Declaration of Independence and the Constitution.
 I have never read a better description of this than the one made by Nikole Hannah-Jones in her essay for “The 1619 Project” in the NYT Magazine’s August 25, 2019, issue.

 There she explains how the framers of both documents danced around the economic hypocrisy of slaveholding on which they were dependent while proclaiming the rights of all “men” to Life, Liberty, and the Pursuit of Happiness.
 According to Hannah-Jones, Jefferson and others tried to insert language in the Declaration to justify this, but in the end took it out.
 Their own hypocrisy became a bridge too far.